juancarlospaco/ark-configurator/README.md

 - Can I trust your App?.

-Read the code, scan it with all the Anti-Virus, or even compile it yourself.
+Read the code, scan it with all the Anti-Virus, run it on VirtualBox, or even compile it yourself.